nishantedu/nishant.github.io/index.md

-## Hi!
+Hi!
 I'm Nishant.
-I'm an incoming Fulbright Scholar at the Technology, Innovation and Education (TIE) program of Harvard Graduate School of Education (HGSE)
+I'm an incoming US-India Fulbright Scholar at the Technology, Innovation and Education (TIE) program of Harvard Graduate School of Education (HGSE)

 ### Markdown